The pages on this website are only directed at UK residents and comply with appropriate UK legislation and regulation.

 - it has been used unlawfully, however, you do not want it to be deleted

 - it is not relevant anymore, but you request it is kept for use in legal claims

-- you have already asked us to stop using your data, but you are waiting for us to tell you if we are allowed to keep it on using it
+- you have already asked us to stop using your data, but you are waiting for us to tell you if we are allowed to keep on using it.

 Opting out of advertising